-(a) Deadlines.
-A paper due on a particular day must be filed before midnight local time of the division where the case is pending.

-(b) When Electronic Filing Is Completed.
-Electronic transmission of a paper to the Electronic Case Filing System consistent with these rules, together with the transmission of a notice of Electronic Filing from the court, constitutes filing of the paper for all purposes of the Federal Rules of Civil Procedure and the court's local rules.

-(c) Consequences of Electronic Filing.
-When a paper has been filed electronically:

-(1) it is deemed entered on the clerk's docket under Fed.
+- (a) Deadlines.
+A document due on a particular day must be filed before midnight local time of the division where the case is pending. - (b) When Electronic Filing Is Completed.
+Electronic transmission of a document to the Electronic Case Filing System consistent with these rules, together with the transmission of a notice of Electronic Filing from the court, constitutes filing of the document for all purposes of the Federal Rules of Civil Procedure and the court's local rules. - (c) Consequences of Electronic Filing.
+When a document has been filed electronically: - (1) it is deemed entered on the clerk's docket under Fed.
 R. Civ.
-P. 58 and 79;

-(2) the paper's electronic recording stored by the court is the official record of the paper;

-(3) the paper, as filed, binds the filing party;

-(4) the notice of electronic filing for the paper serves as the court's date-stamp and proof of filing;

-(5) transmission of the notice of electronic filing generated by the ECF system to an attorney's e-mail address constitutes service of the paper on that attorney; and

-(6) no other attempted service will constitute electronic service of the paper.

-(d) Service on Exempt Parties.
-A filer must serve a copy of the paper consistent with Fed.
+P. 58 and 79; - (2) the document's electronic recording stored by the court is the official record of the document; - (3) the document, as filed, binds the filing party; - (4) the notice of electronic filing for the document serves as the court's datestamp and proof of filing; - (5) transmission of the notice of electronic filing generated by the ECF system to an attorney's e-mail address constitutes service of the document on that attorney; and - (6) no other attempted service will constitute electronic service of the document. - (d) Service on Exempt Parties.
+A filer must serve a copy of the document consistent with Fed.
 R. Civ.
 P. 5 on any party or attorney who is exempt from participating in electronic filing.